 With the global pandemic, the safest solution for many businesses was to replace their physical activities with online alternatives.
 In the retail sector, this was especially true.
 Since the start of the health crisis, there has been a significant increase in the number of consumers making purchases online that they would usually have made in stores.
 As a result, e-commerce has enabled retailers to meet their customers’ demands in the most efficient, environmentally friendly, and cost-effective way possible.

 E-commerce requires several experts in IT, graphic design, communications, and marketing to be successfully executed.
-Furthermore, since the onset of the pandemic, e-commerce is booming and developing in all sorts of sectors from fashion to banking, insurance to mass distribution, etc. It is a crucial element that is enabling businesses to connect with their consumers despite the constraints that Covid-19 has created.
+Furthermore, since the onset of the pandemic, e-commerce is booming and developing in all sorts of sectors from fashion to banking, insurance to mass distribution, etc.

 E-commerce in Switzerland